 Emily Perry, Executive Director

 Emily is the current President of the Indiana Chapter of National Children’s Alliance and is on faculty with ChildFirst Indiana.
-Ms. Perry was awarded the 2010 Victim Advocate of the Year Award from the Indiana Coalition Against Sexual Assault and has lead Susie’s Place in being honored with the Avon Chamber of Commerce Distinguished Organization Award in 2010 and the 2014 Community Justice and Mediation – Herb Keisling Award.
+Ms. Perry was awarded the 2010 Victim Advocate of the Year Award from the Indiana Coalition Against Sexual Assault, the 2017 Susan D. Wisely Youth Worker of the Year Award from the Indiana Youth Institute, and the 2017 ICON of the Year for the Hendricks County Business Leader.
+Ms. Perry lead Susie’s Place in being honored with the Avon Chamber of Commerce Distinguished Organization Award in 2010 and the 2014 Community Justice and Mediation – Herb Keisling Award.

 Lynn Clinton, Associate Director